Giraffelitis/Abstraction/README.md

 # Abstraction
 Abstract Game IPUE

-This is my second term at CG Spectrum learning project.
-I am in the process of developing it further it is still buggy and broken but it will turn into something great byt the end.
-Currently I am still implementing base functionality and getting the core components setup.
+This is my projetc from my second term at CG Specturm.
+I added I built a small objective based game where you have to navigate through door which are portals to different areas of the map to find the keys to unlock a final door to make it to the end.